hasauino/rrt_exploration/README.md

 ![alt text](https://github.com/hasauino/storage/blob/master/pictures/framesTf.png "robot_1 frames")

+### 3.3.
+Robot's node names
+All the nodes running on a robot must also be prefixed by its name.
 ## 4. Nodes
 There are 3 types of nodes; nodes for detecting frontier points in an occupancy grid map, a node for filtering the detected points, and a node for assigning the points to the robots.
 The following figure shows the structure:
 ![alt text](https://github.com/hasauino/storage/blob/master/pictures/fullSchematic.png "overview of the exploration strategy")